 Luigi Mangione's state charges in alleged murder of UnitedHealthcare CEO to be subject of Tuesday court hearing

-Luigi Mangione, who is facing both state and federal charges in the shooting death of UnitedHealthcare CEO Brian Thompson, will be in court in Manhattan on Tuesday.
+Luigi Mangione, who is facing both state and federal charges in the shooting death of UnitedHealthcare CEO Brian Thompson, will be in court Tuesday in Manhattan.

 The hearing is about the accused 27-year-old's state case, in which he has pleaded not guilty to 11 charges.